Skip to main content

 Adult Book Discussion

 Join us for a book discussion led by patrons!
-This meeting takes place in Meeting Room C (or the Quiet Reading Room if library programming needs the space).
+This meeting takes place in Meeting Room C (or the NOW Space if library programming needs the space).
 The monthly book is available for pickup at the circulation desk one month before the meeting.
 No registration required.
 This group is patron-led.

 Book Club Support